 If your cat is angry

 It is crucial to have a very good observation skill to figure out what makes your cat angry.
-Usually it is about lack of space and not defined territory for it.
+A dominating cat will more likely experience anger about its environment, leading him to stop using the litter box.